countries/countries/README.markdown

 For translated country names, we use data from [pkg-isocodes](https://salsa.debian.org/iso-codes-team/iso-codes), via the [i18n_data](https://github.com/grosser/i18n_data) gem, and these generally correspond to the expected "common names".
 These names and the corresponding methods have not been changed.

 ## Selective Loading of Locales

 As of 2.0 you can selectively load locales to reduce memory usage in production.

-By default we load I18n.available_locales if I18n is present, otherwise only [:en].
-This means almost any rails environment will only bring in its supported translations.
+By default we load `I18n.available_locales` if I18n is present, otherwise only `[:en]`.
+This means almost any Rails environment will only bring in its supported translations.

 You can add all the locales like this.